sasoria/astro-microfrontends-ssr-distributed/README.md

 # astro-microfrontends-server-islands

 This demo takes advantage of Server Islands to do server-side composition of microfrontends.
-Each microfrontend is an Astro app that fetches data from an API and is server-sider rendered.
+Each microfrontend is server-sider rendered and fetches data from an external API.

 ## Features